-Author Neal C. Lemery is working on the publication of his book, Mentoring Boys to Men: Climbing Their Own Mountains, ,
+Author Neal C. Lemery’s first book is Mentoring Boys to Men: Climbing Their Own Mountains.

 He tells the compelling stories of young men in our society, seeking role models, guidance, parenting, and hope for the future.
 From his perspective as a judge in a small Oregon community, you are able to explore the hearts and souls of young people you might notice on the street corner, homeless, or in prison.

 Who are they?
 Where are they going?
 What to they want in their lives?

 They are our children, our future.
 They also tell us a great deal about what America is and where we are headed, as a nation, and as a place to raise our children.